Friday, March 24, 2006

 Her name was Beatrice Hortense, a very fashionable name for 1889, the year she was born.
 Her mother, Marjorie Copper Kelsey, ceased naming her children after grandparents and great grandparents, choosing Albert and Blanche, as well, instead of Sarah, William or the Old Testament names adopted by their Puritan ancestors, like Moses, Zachariah and Rachel, all names in my ancestry.
 She must have been quite modern, possibly a consequence of life on the pioneer trail to Nebraska.

-Grandma would be agog at the world today, disapproving of all our lack of discipline and capitulation to materialism has wrought.
-Her world was hardly perfect, and she suffered many hardships and disappointments, but she wished for her children and grandchildren to have a better life, not necessarily one of wealth or fame, but one to make a difference even in small ways.
+Grandma would be agog at the world today, disapproving of our lack of discipline and capitulation to materialism.
+Her world was hardly perfect, though, and she suffered many hardships and disappointments, but she wished for her children and grandchildren to have a better life, not necessarily one of wealth or fame, but one to make a difference even in small ways.
 Isn’t that what family values are all about?

 Friday Bird Blog